-Yakko odori dedicated at the Gobo Festival (Gobo Reinforced concrete apartment house on Hashima Island City, Wakayama Prefecture) national and local government bodies, as well as the evaluation of cultural property (Battleship Island, Nagasaki City, Nagasaki Prefecture) (2) Basic Research for the Improvement of Research and Development Utilizing Science and Technology We undertake the following types of R&D to support the development of research on the value and preservation of cultural properties: - 1We contribute to the enhancement of the accuracy and effectiveness of cultural property survey methods through the promotion of R&D work such as the application of science and technology.
+(2) Basic Research for the Improvement of Research and Development Utilizing Science and Technology We undertake the following types of research and development to support the development of research on the value and preservation of cultural properties: - 1We contribute to the enhancement of the accuracy and effectiveness of cultural property survey methods through the promotion of R&D work such as the application of science and technology.
 We also contribute towards the clarification of the background (cultural, historical, and natural environment) against which cultural properties came into being, and the process of change in this background over time. - 2As a core research center for research relating to cultural property preservation science and restoration techniques, restoration materials, and production techniques, we work for the development of new techniques for cultural property research, making use of the latest scientific and technological developments, and promote cutting-edge surveys and research with the aim of fostering joint research and research-related exchange with other institutions both in Japan and overseas.

-Investigation by X-ray radiography using a portable scanner (3) International Collaboration Relating to the Preservation of Cultural Heritage We promote the acquisition and analysis of information from abroad regarding cultural heritage, and also promote cooperative programs for the protection of this heritage.
+Investigation on brick cultural heritage using portable X-ray diffraction analyzer (3) International Collaboration Relating to the Preservation of Cultural Heritage We promote the acquisition and analysis of information from abroad regarding cultural heritage, and also promote cooperative programs for the protection of this heritage.
 Additionally, we create human resources development and technology transfer programs for the conservation and restoration of cultural properties.
 These programs involve training and the dispatch of specialists.
 All of the aforementioned endeavors-which are pursued while utilizing the knowledge, technology, and experience that Japan has for the protection of cultural heritage-are contributions of international importance.
 Moreover, through cooperation with researchers and other specialists in the Asia-Pacific region, we conduct research for the protection of intangible cultural heritage endangered by natural disasters and other threats, and promote protection of this heritage on an international scale.
 Through such activities for the protection of humanity's shared assets, we contribute to cultural exchange between countries and to mutual understanding.

-Research for safeguarding endangered intangible cultural heritage (Woodblock printing in Dong Ho Village, Vietnam) (4) Collecting and Collating Information Relating to Cultural Properties, and Publicizing and Utilizing the Results of Surveys and Research We are working to promote the digitalization of information relating to cultural properties and expand related specialist archives, as well as organizing public lectures and international symposiums, and expanding the content included on the websites of the individual facilities that make up the NICH, with the aim of furthering the collection, collation and preservation of information relating to cultural properties and of ensuring that such outcomes are widely publicized and disseminated.
+International Experts Meeting of Mapping (4) Collecting and Collating Information Relating to Cultural Properties, and Publicizing and Utilizing the Results of Surveys and Research We are working to promote the digitalization of information relating to cultural properties and expand related specialist archives, as well as organizing public lectures and international symposiums, and expanding the content included on the websites of the individual facilities that make up the NICH, with the aim of furthering the collection, collation and preservation of information relating to cultural properties and of ensuring that such outcomes are widely publicized and disseminated.
 We are also working to expand the displays of survey and research results held at the Nara Palace Site Museum, Exhibition Room of Fujiwara Imperial Site, and Asuka Historical Museum of the Nara National Research Institute for Cultural Properties, so as to provide the general public with a more in-depth understanding of related areas.